Skip to content

 Grading & Deliverables

-• Deliverables: Presentation 15 minutes including Q&A, hand-out
+• Deliverables: Presentation of exactly 15 minutes, then 5 - 15 minutes Q&A, hand-out (pdf) summarizing key points.

 • Small-scale experiment using a GenAI tool